What Is A Cenote? The Ultimate Guide To Visiting Cenotes

 🌿 Respect nature and avoid littering

-Let’s be mindful and make sure we don’t trash the places so we and many others can enjoy these beautiful places.
+So let’s be mindful and make sure we don’t trash the places so we don’t destroy nature and can enjoy these beautiful places.

 🐶 No pets allowed

-While they may be some expectations throughout Mexico it is generally not allowed to bring dogs into cenotes in the Yucatan so your furry friend has to stay at home.
+While they may be some expectations throughout Mexico it is generally not allowed to bring dogs into cenotes in the Yucatan so our furry friends have to stay at home.

 👪 Cenotes are kid-friendly